bk/ikiwiki-plugin-sqlite_search/README.md

    line that reads `- search`, comment it out -- the official search plugin and `sqlite_search` cannot both be active at the same time).

+3. **Install templates.** The templates `search-result-form.tmpl` and `search-result.tmpl` must be copied to an appropriate location.
+This is normally in the `templates/` folder of your project.
+The templates may of course be modified if you like.

 ## CAVEATS

 - Pagination has not been implemented yet.
 The whole set of results is